What are the Covid entry rules for travellers to European countries?

 Travellers from all other destinations may enter only for important reasons.

-The Greek government has lifted most coronavirus restrictions.
-Entering bars, restaurants, nightclubs and other venues, however, requires showing proof of vaccination, or recovery from Covid-19.
+The Greek government has lifted most pandemic restrictions.
+Entering bars, restaurants, nightclubs and other venues, however, requires showing proof of vaccination or recovery from Covid-19.
 Masks are mandatory indoors, yet no longer required in uncrowded outdoor spaces.
-Greece has however imposed a night time curfew and banned music on two popular tourist islands for a week begining on August 6, to contain the spread of Covid-19.
-The areas affected are the island of Zakynthos in western Greece, and the city of Chania on Crete.
+Greece has, however, imposed a nighttime curfew and banned music on two popular tourist islands for a week beginning on August 6, to contain the spread of the coronavirus.
+The areas affected are the island of Zakynthos in western Greece and the city of Chania on Crete.

 Austria

-Austria is taking the protection of its borders still quite seriously.
-Anyone entering Austria must present either a negative test, proof of recovery or vaccination.
+Austria is taking the protection of its borders quite seriously.
+Anyone entering must present either a negative test or proof of recovery or vaccination.
 A person is considered vaccinated 22 days after receiving their first dose.
-If you cannot provide any of those documents upon arrival, you are subject to a 90 euro-fine.
-Due to the spread of the Delta variant of Covid-19, non-essential travel from the UK remains prohibited.
+Due to the spread of virus variants, nonessential travel from Brazil, Russia, South Africa, the United Kingdom and several other countries remains prohibited.

-The seven-day incidence has fallen below 8 in Austria and more than half of the population has been vaccinated at least once.
+The seven-day incidence has risen to over 40 in Austria, where more than half of the population is fully vaccinated.

-Restaurants, hotels, theaters and sports facilities have all reopened.
+Restaurants, hotels, theatres and sports facilities have all reopened.
 But a negative test or proof of vaccination or recovery is still required.
-The same is true for nightclubs, which have reopened but are only allowed to operate at 75% capacity.
-This limitation is also expected to be lifted on July 22.
+Access to nightclubs is granted only to persons who have been vaccinated or can show a negative PCR test result.
 Most such places, however, will require you to leave personal details for tracking purposes if required.

-Since July 1, masks are no longer be mandatory to be worn if a person can present a negative test or proof of recovery or vaccination.
+Masks are no longer mandatory if a person can present a negative test or proof of recovery or vaccination.
 Social distancing rules have also been abolished as long as a negative test or proof of recovery or vaccination can be shown.
 Cloth masks, however, are still required on public transport, inside shops and in government offices.

-Public events will also soon be permitted to take place once more without limits to attendance numbers.

 Croatia